Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/NEW2-install.md

 chmod +x /cache/format
 . /cache/format
 ```
-- Now flash Wininstallar zip file and wait till process complete (have patent it will take somtime)
+- Now flash Wininstaller zip file and wait till process complete (have patent it will take somtime)
 - Reboot to system and let it continue boot.
 - Windows installation process will start automaticly and then phone automaticly restart to setup windows.